 You will be taught and supervised by international scholars with a wide range of expertise.
-In the most recent Research Excellence Framework, over 75% of our research in the Department of Modern Languages has been judged to be ‘world-leading’ or ‘internationally excellent’.
+In the most recent Research Excellence Framework over 75% of our research in the Department of Modern Languages was judged to be ‘world-leading’ or ‘internationally excellent’.

 What we teach

 Our translation modules blend theory and practice to offer a solid foundation in core translation skills as well as avenues for exploring individual interests.

 Birmingham’s group of high-profile translation researchers, trainers and practising professionals have extensive expertise in a wide range of areas.
 Research strengths include: literary translation and reception; translation history; translation stylistics; corpus-based translation studies; translation and language change; adaptation; gender issues in translation; news translation; collaborative and self-translation; intercultural pragmatics; and interpreting studies.

 Our staff have written and contributed to the most prestigious reference works in the field, including the Routledge Encyclopaedia of Translation Studies, Research Methodologies in Translation Studies, and the Wiley-Blackwell Companion to Translation Studies.
 We have strong links with other departments in the University of Birmingham, including English Literature, English Language and Linguistics, Classics, and the Shakespeare Institute.

 How we teach

 This is an exciting time for Translation Studies at Birmingham, as we have built a brand new state-of-the-art Interpreting Suite (which opened in January 2018).
 This development features cutting-edge technology similar to the United Nations, and will therefore prove to be a valuable student resource for the practical application of interpreting and translating.

 Translation training is delivered from undergraduate to PhD level.
 We offer excellent facilities for both training and research, including a well-supplied library with a particularly strong provision of e-resources and a postgraduate study space with access to translation software and a large range of corpora.